hindmasj/my-nifi-cluster/docs/experiment-some_specific_transform_cases.md

 # <a name="file-based-lookup"></a>Enrich Transport Protocol From File

 Here we want to use a simple file to do the transport protocol enrichment.
 Create the file and copy it to each of the NiFi nodes with this.
+(Note, older version of docker require the "--all" flag)

 ```
 bin/parse-protocols.sh > transport_protocols.csv
-docker compose cp --all transport_protocols.csv nifi:/opt/nifi/nifi-current/conf
+docker compose cp transport_protocols.csv nifi:/opt/nifi/nifi-current/conf
 ```

 ## Input